Five Reasons LinkedIn is no Longer Just an HR Hub

 2. It’s Where Decision-Makers Are Online

 Contrary to the ‘HR hub’ myth, LinkedIn is now an active network of decision-makers across all manner of industries, who log on to see what their peers are up to, check updates and find new suppliers or customers.
-It is also an excellent channel for reaching niche audiences – in fact we recently ran a highly successful campaign targeting senior managers in poultry processing.
+It is also an excellent channel for reaching niche audiences – for example – in the past, we’ve even been able to laser focus campaign targeting to senior managers in poultry processing.

 3. New Functionality